clj-python/libpython-clj/docs/new-to-clojure.md

 more of middle ground between what a human and a machine can understand.

-The fallout from having a language that is both a language and a datastructure is that you can extend the language without needing to change the compiler.
+The fallout from having a language that is both a language and a data structure is that you can extend the language without needing to change the compiler.
 For example, the very first standardized 'object oriented programming' system was [CLOS](https://en.wikipedia.org/wiki/Common_Lisp_Object_System), or Common Lisp Object System.
-This was implemented on top of CommonLisp with no updates to the compiler whatsoever.
+This was implemented on top of Common Lisp with no updates to the compiler whatsoever.
 In Clojure, we have been able to add things like an [async library](https://github.com/clojure/core.async) or [software transactional memory](https://clojure.org/reference/refs) without changing the